anh-ld/nho/README.md

 class MyCounterChild extends Nho {
   render(h) {
-    /* Bind value from props */
+    /* bind value from props */
     return h`<div>Child: ${this.props.count}</div>`
   }
 }

 class MyCounter extends Nho {
   setup() {
-    /* This method run before mount */
+    /* this method runs before mount */

-    /* create component state using "this.reactive". state must be an object */ this.state = this.reactive({ count: 1 });
+    /* create component state using "this.reactive", state must be an object */ this.state = this.reactive({ count: 1 });

     /* only use ref for storing DOM reference */ this.pRef = this.ref();

     /* effect */
     this.effect(
       // effect value: fn -> value